-Sami's Project engages American School students in conversations about tree planting and assisting families in need.
+Sami's Project engages rural students in conversations about tree planting, cultivating, and protecting to create future generations of proactive stewards of the earth.
 Sami's Project increases awareness of the wide-ranging benefits (environmental, economic etc.) of fruit trees, particularly those not requiring pesticides.
-Students learn by doing as they plant and care for the trees.
-Teaching kids the benefits of planting, cultivating and protecting trees and how they sustain human life will ensure generations of proactive stewards of the earth.
+Students learn about the benefits of transitioning to plant cash-crops, most commonly fruit trees, to generate greater income.

-Enabling young people from subsistence agricultural families to understand the value of modern arboriculture that is environmentally friendly will place them in a better position to break the cycle of poverty and achieve integrated benefits, including: doubling (on average) household incomes, diversifying the economy and diets, strengthening the local environment, building technical skills, and establishing democratic processes.
+Empowering young people from subsistence agricultural families to understand the value of modern arboriculture that is environmentally friendly allows them to break the cycle of poverty and achieve integrated benefits: doubling (on average) household incomes, diversifying the economy and diets, strengthening the local environment, building technical skills, and establishing democratic processes.

 This project has provided additional documentation in a PDF file (projdoc.pdf).